babeheim/moralizing-gods-reanalysis/README.md

 - [300 years forward bias check for +/700 years](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/10_test_forward_bias/test_forward_bias.r#L1045-L1128)

 We therefore performed the same forward bias analysis, but limited the number of NGAs only to the six NGAs where moralizing gods were not recorded through conquest or mission.
+The results of the forward bias analysis for these 6 NGAs again document the fragility of Whitehouse et al.1’s main conclusion: moving MG appearance 100 years back for the longest time span of the data shows much weaker results (t = -2.73, df = 111, P = 0.007) and these results are no longer significant at conventional levels (P < 0.05) for the 700-year timespan of the data (t = -0.46, df = 41, P = 0.647).
+Moreover, moving MGs appearance 300 years back again reverses the results reported by Whitehouse et al.1: MGs positively predict the rise in the rate of social complexity both for the longest time span of the data (t = 3.21, df = 111, P = 0.002) and also for the 700-year timespan (t = 2.71, df = 41, P = 0.010).

 Code:
 - [100 years forward bias check for +/2000 years](https://github.com/babeheim/moralizing-gods-reanalysis/blob/master/10_test_forward_bias/test_forward_bias.r#L799-L877)